PrajwalS1234/Amendment_Ansible_047/README.md

 5. Since phones are readily available, we should encourage more phone users to join the game by prioritizing phone users over laptop users when resources are scarce.

-6. We should increase the conversion rate by providing users with an unwithdrawable amount of money to play with.
+6. We should increase the conversion rate by providing users with an non-withdrawable amount of money to play with.
 This money can only be accessed if they add a certain amount (x) and play a specific number of games (y).
 Additionally, ensure the withdrawal time is 21 days, similar to practices used by stock companies like Zerodha.